Is the Salesforce Audience Studio SDK mandatory?

 When the Audience Studio SDK on either Android or iOS platforms detects a user has turned off tracking, the user id is set to DNT (Do Not Track).

 This ID disables all data tracking and anonymizes the user.

 How do I submit my iOS app with Salesforce Audience Studio if it does not serve ads?

 Many iOS apps that do not serve ads have no problem passing Apple's app review.

 In your submission, see the The Advertising Identifier (IDFA) section of this article:

-The Salesforce DMP SDK uses IDFA as an ID, therefore on submission, check Yes, this app uses the Advertising ID.
+The Audience Studio SDK uses IDFA as an ID, therefore on submission, check Yes, this app uses the Advertising ID.

 Next, select any option except, Server advertisements in this app